Data Cleaning in Excel: 8 Best Techniques and Tips [2024]

 Splitting columns in Mammoth

 Are you cleaning Excel data continuously?
-Sign up for a product tour with Mammoth’s data experts today and learn how to save time with automation.
+Get Started today and learn how to save time with automation.

 Datasets may store values in multiple variations.
 For instance, Cupcake could be stored as cupcake, CUPCAKE, CUPcake, cUPcake, and so on.
 It’s important to standardize these values before processing them.
 The data cleaning cheat sheet might come in handy.